-8.1.2.7 Safety Research
+8.1.6 Safety Research

 A large part of safety research important to regulatory activities is carried out by BARC, the technical support organisation.
 AERB also has its own Safety Research Institute (SRI) at Kalpakkam near the city of Chennai in order to achieve independent research and development capabilities and to complement the ongoing research and development work done in other R&D centres.
-The areas of research at SRI ranges from Light Water Reactor Physics, Fire Modelling Studies, Radiation Shielding & Transport and Criticality Computations, Assessment of Beam Characteristics of Medical linear particle accelerators, Reliability and Probabilistic Safety Assessment, Structural and Seismic Studies, Remote Sensing and Geographic Information System Applications, Safety Assessment of near surface disposal facilities.
-The institute helps building up competent human resources of high merit for regulatory purposes.
+The areas of research at SRI ranges from Reactor Physics, Thermal Hydraulic analysis, Fire Modelling Studies, Radiation Shielding, Reliability and Probabilistic Safety Assessment, Atmospheric Dispersion Modelling, Structural and Seismic Studies, Remote Sensing and Geographic Information System Applications, Safety Assessment of near surface disposal facilities, Material & Corrosion Studies.
+The institute helps in building up competent human resources of high merit for regulatory purposes.
 It also organises workshops and seminars on specific safety topics of current importance.